ziruihao/fancy-css-workshop/README.md

 	</div>
 ```

-3. Then, we move onto the `.slider` and `.slides` classes, which take care of styling the box for the hidden message:
+3. Now we move on to the `.slider` and `.slides` classes, which take care of styling the box for the hidden message.
+Setting `oveflow-x` to `auto` will hide the text outside of the main frame and let the user scroll horizontally to reveal the message!
 ```css
   .slider {
       width: 40vw;